 Serving the notice is the method under which a landlord terminates the lease, the lease must be terminated whether or not the landlord wishes to renew it – therefore “renewal” means they are granting a new lease to the same tenant.

-A tenancy can be terminated by other means, for example forfeiture forbreach of covenants is still an option and the landlord and tenant could simply agree that the lease is to be surrendered.
+A tenancy can be terminated by other means, for example, forfeiture for breach of covenants is still an option and the landlord and tenant could simply agree that the lease is to be surrendered.

-The tenant can usually give notice to quit or exercise any break clause, but the protection of the 1954 Act makes it harder for the landlord.
-So with a tenancy protected by the Act, even a landlord exercising a break clause in the tenancy will trigger the need to serve a s 25 notice, opposing the grant of the new tenancy and making clear the grounds of opposition.
+The tenant can usually give the notice to quit or exercise any break clause, but the protection of the 1954 Act makes it harder for the landlord.
+So with a tenancy protected by the Act, even a landlord exercising a break clause in the tenancy will trigger the need to serve an s 25 notice, opposing the grant of the new tenancy and making clear the grounds of opposition.

-What form number should a section 25 notice use?
+What form number should a Section 25 notice use?

 The form used depends on whether or not the landlord is prepared to renew the tenancy.

-If the landlord is not opposed to renewal, the section 25 notice should be using Form 1.
-If thelandlord opposes the grant of a new tenancy, the section 25 notice should be Form 2
+If the landlord is not opposed to renewal, the Section 25 notice should be using Form 1.
+If the landlord opposes the grant of a new tenancy, the section 25 notice should be Form 2

 What is included in a section 25 notice?

 The notice must state whether the landlord is opposed or unopposed to the granting of a new tenancy.